 Have you strategically planned for taxes you may have to pay on your retirement income?

 A well-rounded retirement plan includes not only strategies for setting aside money before you retire but also how you will receive or create income once you’re retired.
-A key consideration for both aspects of retirement planning?
-Taxes.
+One of the key considerations for both aspects of retirement planning is taxes.

 As you consider the best ways to save and withdraw money for retirement, make sure you factor in how you will pay your taxes.
-Christina Williams, senior wealth strategist at Wells Fargo Wealth & Investment Management, shares these steps to consider before and during retirement.
+Christina Williams, senior wealth strategist at Wells Fargo Wealth & Investment Management, Wells Fargo Bank, N.A. shares these steps to consider before and during retirement.

 Age 50 or older: Proceed smartly with catch-up contributions